The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 Brian Doyle, the Publicity Manager on ‘Swallows and Amazons’ in typical cold weather gear on Derwent Water in the Lake District

 Dennis the DPO ~ Everyone on the crew was wrapped up warm and well equipped with wet weather gear.
 They needed to be.
 There was so much hanging around.
 While it took a little time to line up a dinghy for a shot, Dennis Lewiston the Director of Photography was very strict about waiting for clouds to pass so that it looked sunshiny, even if it wasn’t that sunny in reality.
-This could take ages and ‘takes’ were often snatched between clouds.
-Looking back on it, this was crucial.
-My vision is of Dennis in a navy blue rain coat peering at the sky with a shaded eye glass that he wore habitually around his neck.
-He went on to make The Scarlet Pimpernel with Anthony Andrews, Jane Seymour, Ian McKellen and Julian Fellows, The Rocky Horror Picture Show with Tim Curry, Susan Sarandon and Meat Loaf, The Country Girls, starring Sam Neill, Marilyn and Me, Heidi with Patricia Neal, Montana and numerous other TV movies.
+This could take ages.
+‘Takes’ were often snatched between clouds.
+Looking back, this proved crucial.
+My memory is of Dennis, in a navy blue raincoat, peering at the sky with a shaded eye glass that he wore habitually around his neck.

-Filming the filming ~ I did not know until I read Mum’s letter last night that John Noakes had been offered a part in Swallows and Amazons or that Blue Peter had been offered the chance to document the making of the film.
+Filming the filming ~ I did not know until I read Mum’s letter, above, that John Noakes had been offered a part in Swallows and Amazons or that Blue Peter had been given the chance to document the making of the film.
 I wonder if John Noakes ever knew this?
 Biddy Baxter, the editor, was keen on ‘behind the scenes’ items.
-Lesley Judd had worn a lovely red dress to make one earlier, in February 1973, about Dad’s Army with Arthur Lowe and John le Mesurier, who happened to be a cousin of Dad’s.
+Lesley Judd had worn a lovely red dress to make one earlier, in February 1973, about Dad’s Army with Arthur Lowe and John le Mesurier, who happened to be a cousin of Dad’s, but Blue Peter never made it to Cumbria.
 Instead my father bought 16mm stock for his company’s Bolex and shot a number of reels.
 The footage was never sold but not forgotten.
-I found it in 2003 when the BBC included it in the Countryfile documentary presented by Ben Fogle that was re-issued as Big Screen Britain.
-Does anyone have a copy of either of these?
-I am yet to see them properly.
-Notes on the Diary ~It looks as if the food had improved.We had turkey for lunch on location, which was a great treat in the early ’70s.and ‘a super salad supper’ at the guest house, which I evidently enjoyed.
-Does anyone remember such things being a real treat?
-Translation of my mother’s letter home:My Darlings ~ Dad and my sisters’Letter to SAJ’ ~ Sister Ann-Julian, my headmistress.
-She signed her name SAJ and everyone called her Saj.
-When my long hair was cut for the part of Titty we sent the pony-tail back to my form at school so they could thatch the cottages of a model village they were making of medieval Childry.
-I was really sad to be missing the project.
-Toos ~ Mum’s nick-name for me, Ruth ~ our cleaner from the village who was helping to look after my sistersB… ~ (no idea) Gertie ~ her enormous Irish mare& co ~ our moorland ponies, Lupy, Joshua and Blue ~ our dogs.
-She must have been a bit homesick.
+I found most of it in 2003 when the BBC included it in the Countryfile documentary presented by Ben Fogle that was re-issued as Big Screen Britain.

 You can read the whole story of what happened next in ‘The Making of Swallows and Amazons’ or the ebook on ‘The Secrets of Filming Swallows and Amazons’, which includes links to behind-the-scenes cine footage: